SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     - Solution 2: Set the paths manually in CMake (quick and dirty fix).
 For example, specify :code:`PYTHON_EXECUTABLE`, :code:`PYTHON_INCLUDE_DIR` and :code:`PYTHON_LIBRARY` if you wish to build the python package.
         - Linux and Mac OS X: Run :code:`$ ccmake .` in the build directory and press :code:`t` on your keyboard to see these options.
         - Windows: Tick "Advanced" in the CMake GUI to see these options.
-        - You will have to repeat this procedure every time you setup a new build of SimpleElastix so it is worth considering configuring your :code:`PATH` variable instead (we recommend you configure your :code:`$PATH` environment variable correctly in any case).
-If you still experience problems at this point, re-install the language package or consult Google or Stackoverflow.
+        - You will have to repeat this procedure every time you setup a new build of SimpleElastix, so we recommend that you configure your :code:`$PATH` environment variable as described in solution 1 above.

+If you are still experiencing problems at this point, re-install the language package or consult Google or Stack Overflow.

 Visual Studio throws :code:`LNK1102 out of memory` error even though I selected the 64-bit compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~